rfo909/CFT/doc/Doc.md

 ```
 $ :load Test
 ```
-## CFT.props
+## CFT.props - codeDirs

 The CFT.props file contains the following line by default

 ```
-codeDirs = code.work ; code.examples ; code.lib
+codeDirs = . ; code.examples ; code.lib
 ```

+The codeDirs field defines a search order when loading scripts.
-The first directory is always used when you enter ":save", while the others are searched when loading.
+The first directory is
+**always** used when you type ":save".

 The code.examples contains some example code for various use, while code.lib contains